 Originally visiting the islands as a medical student 20 years ago, Jo has now lived in TCI for more than 12 years and is an ever present ﬁxture in the TCI sporting community.
 While she’s not a rugby player, sports are engrained in her.
 Her mother, father and brother are PE teachers, having reached high level sporting achievements.

 Sport has been a constant in Jo’s life, serving as captain and coach throughout her hockey and netball careers.
-Additionally, she also a little played soccer, and swam competitively.
+Additionally, she also played a little soccer, and swam competitively.
 Jo currently serves as president to the Provo Netball Club, putting her best foot forward to re-energize the sport in TCI.

 Her fondness for the sport opened the door for her participation in the local TCI leagues in addition to the International competitions.
 “It was natural that I get involved, initially standing on the side lines with the Match Doctor and Physio.
 I ﬁrst supported an international match 10 years ago.
 From those years I have seen the union grow and we have hosted and played in a number of international matches steadily increasing our skill and abilities.
 More recently I ﬁnally completed my ICIR 2 course (not having easy access to these qualifications) and supported the RAN sevens as medical staﬀ along with my team.”